person holding pile of books cicely berry

 Hagen and the exploration of truth in acting

 This technique helps the actor use their psyche and life to identify with their character.
-By using people and events from their own lives, actors can create an even closer sense of relationship with the characters they play.
+By using people and events from their own lives, actors can create an even closer sense of relationship with the characters they play through substitution.

 Cicely Berry and the power of voice in performance